AI Summary of Peer-Reviewed Research

 Research title:

-Sound installation created an aural space inside a water tower
+Sound installation created an aural space within a water tower

 Authors: